Daniel “Danny” Einbender, 68, died May 25, 2018, at Ryder Farm in Brewster.

 At the end of his life, Dan grew a beard, vowing not to cut it while Donald Trump was president.

 His survivors include two sisters, Deborah Einbender and Paula Einbender, and two stepsiblings, Lauren Resnick and Don Brown, as well as four nieces and two nephews.
 A memorial service is being planned.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.